Bricktech2000/Notes/notes/system.md

 # System

-_the process leading to a desired outcome_
+_the process that leads to a desired outcome_

 **see** [[system over goal]]